Pyrénées-Orientales

 Pyrénées-Orientales ([piʁene ɔʁjɑ̃tal]; Pirineus Orientals [piɾiˈnɛwz uɾiənˈtals]; Pirenèus Orientals [piɾeˈnɛwz uɾjenˈtals]; lit.
 'Eastern Pyrenees'), also known as Northern Catalonia, is a department of the region of Occitania, Southern France, adjacent to the northern Spanish frontier and the Mediterranean Sea.
+It borders the departments of Ariège to the northwest and Aude to the north, the Mediterranean Sea to the east and the Spanish province of Girona in Catalonia to the south and the country of Andorra to the west.
 It also surrounds the tiny Spanish exclave of Llívia, and thus has two distinct borders with Spain.
 In 2019, it had a population of 479,979.
 Some parts of the Pyrénées-Orientales (like the Cerdagne) are part of the Iberian Peninsula.
 It is named after the Pyrenees mountain range.

 History

-Prior to the Treaty of the Pyrenees in 1659, most of the present department was part of the former Principality of Catalonia, within the Crown of Aragon, therefore part of the Kingdom of Spain, so the majority of it has historically been Catalan-speaking, and it is still referred to as Northern Catalonia.
+Prior to the Treaty of the Pyrenees in 1659, most of the present department was part of the former Principality of Catalonia, within the Crown of Aragon, therefore part of the Monarchy of Spain, so the majority of it has historically been Catalan-speaking, and it is still referred to as Northern Catalonia.

 The modern department was created early during the French Revolution on 9 February 1790 under the name of Roussillon, also the name of the pre-Revolutionary province of Roussillon to which it almost exactly corresponds, although the department also includes Fenouillèdes, a small piece of territory which had formerly been on the southern edge of Languedoc.
-The name therefore changed on February 26, 1790, to Pyrénées-Orientales.
+The name therefore changed, on 26 February 1790, to Pyrénées-Orientales.

 Invaded by Spain in April 1793, the area was recaptured thirteen months later during the War of the Roussillon.

 During the nineteenth century, Pyrénées-Orientales proved one of the most consistently republican departments in France.
 The intellectual and republican politician François Arago, who, during the early months of the short-lived Second Republic in 1848, was briefly de facto Head of state, came from Estagel in the east of the department.

 Geography

 Pyrénées-Orientales has an area of 4,115 km2.
-It consists of three river valleys in the Pyrenees mountain range –from north to south, those of the Agly, Têt and Tech – and the eastern Plain of Roussillon into which they converge.
+It consists of three river valleys in the Pyrenees mountain range – from north to south, those of the Agly, Têt and Tech – and the eastern Plain of Roussillon into which they converge.
 Most of the population and agricultural production are concentrated in the plain, with only 30% of the area.
 There is one water reservoir at Lac de Matemale.
 There is also a lake, Casteilla.

+It is one of the rare French departments (with the Alpes-Maritimes, Pyrénées-Atlantiques, Aude and Corsica) which allow their inhabitants and tourists to enjoy both the mountains and the sea.

-The upper Têt valley comprises the departments westernmost third, with just over a tenth of the total population.
+The upper Têt valley comprises the department's westernmost third, with just over a tenth of the total population.
 To the south-east, the Tech valley and the Côte Vermeille contain nearly 100,000 inhabitants.
 The Agly basin in the north-east has much in common with neighboring areas of Aude.
 Llívia is a town of Cerdanya, province of Girona, Catalonia, Spain, that forms a Spanish exclave surrounded by French territory.